colindean/talks/README.md

     or a different font, i.e a serif and a sans-serif font together.

 ### Audience Management

 * *Do not* take questions *during* the talk
 * Do not take questions *after* the talk, unless there are more than five minutes remaining in the session.
   * Take no more than one question per two minutes available.
   * Do not be afraid to respond with "That's a great question, but I cannot answer it succinctly in the time available."

+### Demonstrations

+* Avoid live or replayed CLI demos because it is too easy for the audience to miss some key detail or lose the signal amid the noise of log output.
+  * Live demos can go horribly wrong out of human error or remote service unavailability.
+  * Playback of recorded demos must nearly always be accelerated because— let's be honest— watching CLI is often like watching paint dry.
+* Pre-record _always_ when demonstrating something.
+There's no shame in producing a pre-baked cake when all you're saving the audience is time for chemistry and physics to do their thing.

 Choice Quotes for Inspiration
 -----------------------------